FundyPhytoPhys/BalticPhotoperiod/Manuscript/BalticPhotoperiod_MS.md

 *Synechococcus*, a diverse genus of picocyanobacteria, exhibits a distribution spanning diverse geographical regions [@flombaumPresentFutureGlobal2013], with strains demonstrating a remarkable range of adaptations to environmental conditions. *Synechococcus*’ capacity to thrive across diverse marine and freshwater habitats positions it as a pivotal agent in energy and nutrient transfer within food webs and serves as a link connecting the microbial loop with higher trophic levels, offering direct sustenance to grazers, including zooplankton and small fish [@liCompositionUltraphytoplanktonCentral1995]. *Synechococcus*, as one of the two dominant picocyanobacterial genera in oceanic waters, also significantly affects light attenuation and availability for other photosynthetic organisms, and influences ocean colour, allowing satellite detection of *Synechococcus*-rich communities [@bracherObtainingPhytoplanktonDiversity2017; @xiGlobalRetrievalPhytoplankton2020].
 General relations among optical absorption spectra and pigment compositions have been used to determine diagnostic pigment indices of major phytoplankton functional types [@vidussiPhytoplanktonPigmentDistribution2001; @fishwickFunctionalRelationshipsBiooptical2006; @hirataSynopticRelationshipsSurface2011].
 Modeling suggests that *Synechococcus* abundance and ranges will increase  due to climate warming [@flombaumPresentFutureGlobal2013].
 The projected changes may vary geographically and may include shifts in the spatial distribution of the main picocyanobacteria, as well as changes in the proportions among *Synechococcus* sp. lineages [@sixMarineSynechococcusPicocyanobacteria2021]. *Synechococcus* exhibits significant phenotypic diversity across lineages, encompassing strains rich in PhycoErythrin (PE-rich) or PhycoCyanin (PC-rich) [@haverkampColorfulMicrodiversitySynechococcus2009; @aguileraEcophysiologicalAnalysisReveals2023].
 These phycobilin pigment-proteins are pivotal for light absorption during photosynthesis and confer distinctive colours to the picocyanobacteria.
 The disparate light preferences between PC-rich and PE-rich *Synechococcus* sp. strains influence their ecological niches.
 PC-rich strains thrive in environments with elevated light levels, such as surface waters and coastal regions, where blue light predominates.
 PE-rich strains exhibit adaptation to lower-light conditions, primarily inhabiting the deeper layers of the water column where green light prevails.
 PC-rich and PE-rich *Synechococcus* sp. strains thus predominantly occupy complementary habitats [@sixLightVariabilityIlluminates2007; @haverkampColorfulMicrodiversitySynechococcus2009; @sixMarineSynechococcusPicocyanobacteria2021].

-Photic regimes and growth phases of PC-rich and PE-rich *Synechococcus* sp. may drive spatial and temporal variability of *Synechococcus* biomass and community lineage composition within aquatic environments, relating to varying metabolic costs between physiological strategies.
-Therefore, the aim of this research was to determine whether photic regimes and growth phases affect both growth and light-capture, and quantify the differences between impacts on PC-rich and PE-rich *Synechococcus* sp.
+Photic regimes and growth phases of PC-rich and PE-rich *Synechococcus* sp. may drive spatial and temporal variability of Synechococcus biomass and community lineage composition within aquatic environments, relating to varying metabolic costs between physiological strategies.
+Therefore, the aim of this research was to determine whether photic regimes and growth phases affect both growth and light-capture, and to quantify the differences between PC-rich and PE-rich *Synechococcus* sp.

 # Material and Methods {.unnumbered}